Skip to main content

 • 100% RI = exactly the recommended daily allowance

-• Less than 100% = supplement contains part of the daily requirement
+• Less than 100% RI = the supplement contains part of the daily requirement

-• More than 100% = supplement contains more than the daily requirement
+• More than 100% RI = the supplement contains more than the daily requirement

-Note: The RI is based on average adults.
+The RI is based on average adults.
 Your personal needs may be higher or lower.
-When in doubt: consult a doctor or nutritionist.
+If in doubt, we recommend consulting a doctor or nutritionist.

 How do I store my supplements?